 This property is to be used as a staff staging site during the initial construction phase of the project.
 All site administration will also be located at the site.

-This land will be developed to become the logistic hub for our unit train loading operations.
+This land provides an option for development to become the logistic hub for our unit train loading operations

 Figure 6: Magnum Colado Logistic Hub